bradygov/bradygov/README.md

 - 👋 Hi, I’m @bradygov
 - 👀 I’m interested in Data Analysis and RDBMS.
 - 🌱 I’m currently learning Python in order to expand my analysis capabilities.
-- 💞️ I’m looking to collaborate on projects that explore data visualisation.
+- 💞️ I’m looking to collaborate on python, SQL, and web related projects
 - 📫 You can contact me on LinkdIn - https://www.linkedin.com/in/brady-govender/

 <!---